- Children Diagnosed With Cancer: Financial and Insurance Issues

 When you have problems paying a medical bill

 Many families go through times when they find it hard to pay their bills on time.
-Most hospitals and agencies are willing to discuss and work with you to resolve these problems.
+Most hospitals and agencies are willing to work with you to resolve these problems.
 To help keep a good credit rating, pay attention to notices that say the bill will soon be turned over to a collection agency.
 You want to avoid this if at all possible.
+But don’t pay any bill until you have the final Explanation of Benefits from your insurance company (and if your child is covered under 2 plans, wait until you have the one from the secondary insurance too).
+Call the billing department that sent the bill if there’s a difference between your bill and the Explanation of Benefits.
+Be persistent about this.

 When a medical bill comes that can’t be paid right away, families can: